Palash90/site-assets/blogs/iron-learn/iron-learn-5.md

 Something is missing.
 I found that the transpose function was not correctly returning result.
 So, I changed it.
 And the new implementation returned 92.85% accuracy with 20000 iterations.

+Finally, I could use my GPU inside my Rust Library.
+The GPU actually aided my learning for the first time...